joshuaxiao13/CP-Stash/AtCoder Educational DP/K/README.md

 if(dp[R] == false) dp[R + x] = true
 ```

 for all elements `x` in `A`, the set of stones .
-Preset `dp[0] = false` since it is impossible to remove any stones from a pile of 0 stones.
-Thus, 0 stones is a losing pile.
+Preset all dp values equal to zero.
 If `dp[K]` is true, then the first player will win.
 Else, the second player will win.

 ##### Code